olioapps/sitka/README.md

 The Sitka Redux package manager can be used in many different contexts, including React apps, Electron apps, and more.
 A canonical use of this library can be found in the Sitka Monorepo (https://github.com/olioapps/sitka-monorepo).

+# Whats a Sitka Redux Module?

+A Sitka Redux Module refers to the logical grouping of a region of redux store state and the operations which can change it.
+Mutators of state are typically reducers and sagas, which are triggered by action creators.

+A Sitka Redux makes it possible to define and manage a piece of the redux store conveniently, organizing all the responsibilities described above into a single Typescript class.

 # Instantiating the module manager

 Create an instance of the module manager using its constructor: